 I have at last finished all our gigs for the year last weekend.

-There was a concert at La Clarté, a posh part of Perros, for the Marché de Noël .
+There was a concert in Perros Guirec, at La Clarté (a posh part of town), for the Marché de Noël.

 I do find Perros, while it’s very pleasant, too posh for me, with its marina and casino.
 I must be a peasant at heart.